Hatuma: Hatuma railway station

 Following pressure from the new settlers and their MP, Charles Hall, Hatuma reopened as a flag station on 1 August 1901.
 Sheep yards followed in 1902.
-Further improvements were pressed for in 1903.
+Further improvements were pressed for in 1903 and the Dannevirke stationmaster's house was moved so that the platelayer could attend to goods at the siding.
 By 1904 it had a shelter shed, platform, cart road, cattle and sheep yards, 40 ft x 30 ft goods shed, loading bank, urinals and a passing loop for 26 wagons, extended to 80 in 1940.
 On 16 March 1904 a new station was built about 30 ch from the original siding.
 Improvements were made in 1915 and a railway house was built in 1937.
 In the 1931 Hawke's Bay earthquake a train was derailed near Hatuma.

 On 2 July 1977 the station closed.
 A short platform and stockyards remain.